-How this audit fails
+How the Lighthouse web app manifest audit fails

 Each PWA audit is weighted equally in the Lighthouse PWA Score, except for three manual audits: Site works cross-browser, Page transitions don't feel like they block on the network, and Each page has a URL.
 Learn more in the Lighthouse Scoring Guide.

-the browser fires a
+Chrome fires a

-Other browsers have different criteria for installation, or to trigger the
+Other browsers have different criteria for installation

-beforeinstallprompt event.
 Check their respective sites for full details: